PROPERTIES OF CHOLINE

 Normally a varied diet is sufficient to meet the daily demands of this vitamin.
 There are however some situations where it may be necessary to increase the daily dose.
 Supplements of this vitamin may be interesting in the following cases:

-- Gallstones: It has been shown that low levels of phosphatidylcholine can cause gallstones because the body needs to lecithin or phosphatidylcholine to metabolize fats.
-Taking supplements of lecithin or choline may help prevent gallstones.
+To prevent gallstones: It has been shown that low levels of phosphatidylcholine can cause gallstones because the body needs to lecithin or phosphatidylcholine to metabolize fats.
+Taking supplements of lecithin or choline may help prevent gallbladderstones.
 (A couple of tablespoons of lecithin a day) (1500 mg of choline or phosphatidylcholine split into 3 doses per day)

 - It helps to improve liver health: The use of lecithin or choline is very interesting for the prevention or treatment of many diseases of the liver.
 These components, being able to metabolize fats, prevents these are deposited in the liver.
 Thereby prevent the onset of fatty liver disease.